IIIF/api/source/api/presentation/2.0/index.md

 ```
 {: .urltemplate}

 Association of images with their respective canvases is done via annotations.
-Although normally annotations are used for associating commentary with the thing the annotation's text is about, the [Open Annotation][XXX] model allows any resource to be associated with any other resource, or parts thereof, and it is reused for both commentary and painting resources on the canvas.
+Although normally annotations are used for associating commentary with the thing the annotation's text is about, the [Open Annotation][openanno] model allows any resource to be associated with any other resource, or parts thereof, and it is reused for both commentary and painting resources on the canvas.

 Annotations _MAY_ have their own URIs, conveyed by adding an `@id` property to the JSON object.
 The content of the annotation should be returned if the URI is requested.
 Annotations are _not required_{: .rfc} to be dereferenced separately from their annotation lists, sequences and manifests, but some systems may like to do this and identifiers should be given using the recommended pattern if possible.